The Return of Tanya Tucker: Featuring Brandi Carlile: Release

 The film had its world premiere at South by Southwest on March 13, 2022.
 Shortly after, Sony Pictures Classics acquired distribution rights to the film.
 The film was screened at the 2022 Toronto International Film Festival on September 12, 2022 and was released on October 21, 2022.

 The film was accompanied by the song "Ready as I'll Never Be", which was written by Tucker and Carlile.
+The song was subsequently included on Tucker's album Sweet Western Sound.

+The movie was added to Netflix US on October 1, 2023.

 Reception

 The Return of Tanya Tucker: Featuring Brandi Carlile received positive reviews from film critics.
 On Rotten Tomatoes it has a 92% approval rating based on reviews from 48 critics.
 The website's consensus reads, "Lengthy title notwithstanding, The Return of Tanya Tucker: Featuring Brandi Carlile pays affectionate tribute to the powerful purity of both artists' music."